alvarotala/pic-react/README.md

 2. Start the web client (`cd web-client && npm start`)
 3. Start the mobile app (`npm start`)
 4. Open `http://localhost:3000` in your browser
-5. Create a room on the web client
+5. On the mobile app, create a room (host)
-6. Join the room from your mobile app using the room code
+6. On the web client(s), join the room using the code shown on mobile

-### Game Flow

-1. **Create/Join Room**:
-   - Web users create a room and get a room code
-   - Mobile users enter the room code to join

-2. **Lobby**:
-   - All players wait in the lobby
-   - Game starts when at least 2 players are present

-3. **Drawing Phase**:
-   - One player is randomly selected to draw
-   - Drawing is synchronized in real-time to all other players
+### Scoring & Rounds

+- **Per correct guess**: Drawer +10 pts, Guesser +15 pts
-   - 60-second timer for each round
+- **Timer**: 60 seconds per round

-4. **Guessing Phase**:
-   - Other players submit guesses
-   - Correct guesses award points to both drawer and guesser
-   - Round ends when someone guesses correctly or time runs out
+- **Round End**: When someone guesses correctly or time runs out.
+Top scorer is shown briefly to the mobile host before the next round starts automatically.

-5. **Scoring**:
-   - Drawer gets 10 points for each correct guess
-   - Guesser gets 15 points for correct guess
-   - Game continues for 3 rounds
+- **Max Rounds**: 3 (configurable in server)

+### Cancel Game

+- The mobile host can cancel a game at any time.
+- When cancelled, the server broadcasts `game-cancelled` to all players.
+- All clients (mobile and web) are returned to their Home/Join screen.

 ## Development